TimothyHoag/Invgate---Leaver-Automation---IAM/README.md

 ## Workflows

-- **[workflows/jml-leaver-flow-v1.json](workflows/jml-leaver-flow-v1.json)** — the primary leaver/offboarding workflow.
+- **[workflows/jml-leaver-flow-v1.json](workflows/jml-leaver-flow-v1.json)**: the primary leaver/offboarding workflow.
-- **[workflows/jml-joiner-flow-v1.json](workflows/jml-joiner-flow-v1.json)** — a joiner/onboarding workflow draft using the same pattern.
+- **[workflows/jml-joiner-flow-v1.json](workflows/jml-joiner-flow-v1.json)**: a joiner/onboarding workflow draft using the same pattern.
-- **[workflows/jml-combined-flow-v1.json](workflows/jml-combined-flow-v1.json)** — both flows combined into a single export.
+- **[workflows/jml-combined-flow-v1.json](workflows/jml-combined-flow-v1.json)**: both flows combined into a single export.
-- **[workflows/ad-ssh-test-workflow.json](workflows/ad-ssh-test-workflow.json)** — a minimal workflow for verifying SSH/Active Directory connectivity.
+- **[workflows/ad-ssh-test-workflow.json](workflows/ad-ssh-test-workflow.json)**: a minimal workflow for verifying SSH/Active Directory connectivity.

 ## Architecture

 ### High-Level Flow

-1. A requester (or HR) files a leaver request against the "Leaver" catalog item in InvGate.
+1. A requester (or HR) files a leaver request using the "Employee Termination" ticket type in InvGate.
 2. An InvGate automation rule fires on ticket creation and calls the n8n production webhook, passing the employee name, username, manager, last day, and the InvGate `request_id`.
 3. n8n's Webhook node receives the payload; `Set Leaver Data` extracts and maps the fields.
 4. n8n posts a "ticket received" comment back to the InvGate ticket, confirming automation has started.